This is the multi-page printable view of this section. Click here to print.

 The above log event is a space‑separated log event that includes host, logName, user, timestamp, request, statusCode, and size.

-A pattern like [host, logName, user, timestamp, request, statusCode=4*, size] can find log events where the 6th field, statusCode, starts with 4.
+A pattern like [host, logName, user, timestamp, request, statusCode=4*, size] can find log events where the sixth field, statusCode, starts with 4.

 If you do not know the exact number of fields in a space-separated log event, you can use an ellipsis ().
-A pattern like […, statusCode=4*, size] is a pattern that represents the first five fields with an ellipsis.
+A pattern such as […, statusCode=4*, size] represents the first five fields using an ellipsis.

 JSON format pattern